 To maintain a rabbit’s health and happiness, it is important to provide ample space and materials for them to regularly engage and express natural behaviours like hopping and jumping.

 Rabbits need lots of exercise, which is a great way of burning off energy that can be pent up if they are stuck in a hutch too long.
 In the wild a rabbit continual roams for food, often up to several miles a day, so living in a 4 x 3 hutch isn’t going to cut it.
+This is especially true if you keep a giant rabbit breed like a Flemish Giant, English or French Lop, Continental Giant or New Zealand White.

 Rabbits will also enjoy areas where they can hide or burrow, such as a den box.
 Rabbits are still prey animals so they need to feel safe when inside their home and be able use hiding places for cover from predators; rabbits can get very stressed if the area where it lives is too small, doesn’t have enough hiding spots like under furniture close by that provides safety while they sleep.
 They need to be able move around freely and have a place where there are no other pets that might threaten them.